-The deadline for all M.A. applicants is February 1 or until space permits.
+The deadline for all M.A. applicants is February 1 every year, or until space permits.

-For more information: contact Dr. Nancy Poulson, Director of Graduate Studies: firstname.lastname@example.org, Dr. Myriam Ruthenberg: email@example.com, or Dr. Ilaria Serra, firstname.lastname@example.org.
+For more information: contact Dr. Fred Conrod, Director of Graduate Studies: firstname.lastname@example.org or Dr. Ilaria Serra, email@example.com.

-The deadline for the PhD program January 15.
-For more information about the PhD in Comparative Studies, contact Dr. Adam Bradford, email@example.com.
+The deadline for PhD applicants is January 15.
+For more information about the PhD in Comparative Studies, contact Dr. Eric Berlatski, firstname.lastname@example.org.

 Theory and Practice of Italian/English Translation (ITT 6805)